-The f.1.2 with autofocus is the big drawing point to this lens.
-This is Nikon's FIRST autofocusing f/1.2 prime lens - and those people who need a super-fast lens may succumb to the temptation and drop the coins for the pleasure to use this lens.
+The f.1.2 aperture with autofocus is the big drawing point to this lens.
+This is Nikon's FIRST autofocusing f/1.2 prime lens - and those people who need a super-fast lens may succumb to the temptation and drop the coins for the pleasure to use this excellent lens.

 Optically Speaking: The Nikon 50mm f/1.2 S lens uses seventeen (17) lens elements in fifteen (15) lens groupings of those elements three (3) are Aspherical Elements, and two (2) are ED Glass Elements.
 To round out the optics are Nikon's coatings.
 The optics are coated in three different coatings, SIC "Super Integrated Coating; Nikon's term for its multilayer coating of the optical elements in NIKKOR lenses.
 Nikon's Nano Crystal Coating; An anti-reflective coating developed by Nikon that virtually eliminates internal lens element reflections across a wide range of wavelengths.
 Nano Crystal Coat solves ghost effects caused by red light and effectively reduces ghost and flare caused by light entering the lens diagonally.
 The New ARNEO Coating; An anti-reflective coating developed by Nikon and used in conjunction with Nano Crystal Coat to further reduce ghost and flare effects caused by incident light entering the lens vertically.
 This allows for the outstandingly clear capture of images even when a light source is located within the frame.